 By encouraging employees to sit in different areas it promotes cross-departmental collaboration.
 By mixing individuals from various teams in shared workspaces, it creates opportunities for knowledge sharing.
 Employees from different areas of expertise can easily connect, exchange ideas, and collaborate on projects.
 And this might lead to innovative solutions and enhanced problem-solving capabilities.

-Some employees may find concentrating in an open, shared workspace challenging.
+Some employees may find concentrating in an open, shared workplace challenging.
 Organisations must provide alternative spaces where individuals can work privately when needed.
 These can be quiet rooms, office pods, or dedicated focus areas.
 Prioritising privacy considerations is essential for ensuring employee well-being.

 Additionally, this type of arrangement can compromise the confidentiality of sensitive information.
 With employees frequently changing workstations, there’s an increased risk of unauthorised access to documents, computer screens, or conversations.
 This lack of control can lead to concerns about data security and confidentiality breaches.